Rakaneth/truesteel-text/critscript.md

 [/Savagery]
 ```

-Each skill begins with an opening tag that combines the skill's name and targeting specification.
+Each skill begins with an opening tag that combines the skill's name, targeting specification, and classes that can use the skill.

 * `Target 1` means that the skill targets one enemy.
 * `Target All` means that the skill targets all enemies.